openstack/nova/doc/source/user/flavors.rst

   required, such workloads should set ``hw:pmu=False``.
 For most workloads the default of unset or enabling the vPMU ``hw:pmu=True`` will be correct.

-.. _pci_numa_affinity_policy:

-PCI NUMA Affinity Policy
-  For the libvirt driver, you can specify the NUMA affinity policy for PCI passthrough devices and neutron SR-IOV interfaces via the ``hw:pci_numa_affinity_policy`` flavor extra spec or ``hw_pci_numa_affinity_policy``  image property.
-The allowed values are ``required``, ``socket``, ``preferred`` or ``legacy`` (default).

-  **required**
-      This value will mean that nova will boot instances with PCI devices **only** if at least one of the NUMA nodes of the instance is associated with these PCI devices.
-It means that if NUMA node info for some PCI devices could not be determined, those PCI devices wouldn't be consumable by the instance.
-This provides maximum performance.

-  **socket**
-      This means that the PCI device must be affined to the same host socket as at least one of the guest NUMA nodes.
-For example, consider a system with two sockets, each with two NUMA nodes, numbered node 0 and node 1 on socket 0, and node 2 and node 3 on socket 1.
-There is a PCI device affined to node 0.
-An PCI instance with two guest NUMA nodes and the ``socket`` policy can be affined to either:

-      * node 0 and node 1
-      * node 0 and node 2
-      * node 0 and node 3
-      * node 1 and node 2
-      * node 1 and node 3

-      The instance cannot be affined to node 2 and node 3, as neither of those are on the same socket as the PCI device.
-If the other nodes are consumed by other instances and only nodes 2 and 3 are available, the instance will not boot.

-  **preferred**
-      This value will mean that ``nova-scheduler`` will choose a compute host with minimal consideration for the NUMA affinity of PCI devices.
-      ``nova-compute`` will attempt a best effort selection of PCI devices based on NUMA affinity, however, if this is not possible then ``nova-compute`` will fall back to scheduling on a NUMA node that is not associated with the PCI device.

-  **legacy**
-      This is the default value and it describes the current nova behavior.
-      Usually we have information about association of PCI devices with NUMA nodes.
-However, some PCI devices do not provide such information.
-The ``legacy`` value will mean that nova will boot instances with PCI device if either:

-      * The PCI device is associated with at least one NUMA nodes on which the instance will be booted

-      * There is no information about PCI-NUMA affinity available

 .. _extra-specs-memory-encryption:

 Hardware encryption of guest memory